evemorgen/docker-neo4j-spatial/README.md

-# Neo4j Community Edition 2.2.1
+# Neo4j Community Edition 2.2.1 with spatial plugins

-This repository contains a Docker image of the latest version (2.2.1) of the [Neo4j community server](http://www.neo4j.com/download).
+This repository contains a Docker image of the latest version (2.2.1) of the [Neo4j community server](http://www.neo4j.com/download) with spatial plugins (https://github.com/neo4j-contrib/spatial).
 This Docker image of Neo4j provides instructions on how to map a Docker data volume to an already existing `data/graph.db` store file located on your host machine.

+# Fork

+This repo is a fork of Ken Bastani's docker-neo4j (https://github.com/kbastani/docker-neo4j)

 # What is Neo4j?